clns/node-commit-msg/README.md

 commit-msg is a customizable git commit message parser and validator written in Node.js.
-It validates a given string based on [best practices](CONTRIBUTING.md#commit-message) and can be used as a git hook and/or directly through the API.
+It validates a given string based on [best practices](GUIDELINES.md) and can be used as a git hook, command line tool and/or directly through the API.

 ### Default validations